mavusi/csquicksnips/README.md

 This will generate your entire API controller for you, ready for dependency injection.

+## what's new in v1.3.2
+- Removed generic repo snippets because you really shouldn't be doing that

 ## what's new in v1.3.0
 - `snip-bootstrap-login` Generates a Bootstrap login form
 - `snip-bootstrap-nav` Generates a Bootstrap nav template